Best Care, Best Value

 Higher possession

-Medical card holders can possess a one month supply of cannabis products, while recreational users can only possess 1.5 oz.
+A Connecticut medical marijuana patient can possess a one-month supply of cannabis products, while recreational users can only possess 1.5 oz.

 Access to higher quality / more potent products